Mauya/SKstream1/README.md

 Final stream1 project for a band prototype.

-"# ProjectStream1"
+"# SKStream1"

-# Angular Todo App
+# Angular Todo App -Based on this for basis.

 ## Overview
  	This is base template for a band prototype that performs various events.
 This contains the core files that are needed to work on this peoject or fork it.